Skip to main content

 6–10 Day

-This weekly look ahead is modified from the U.S. Drought Monitor's National Drought Summary for January 13, 2026, written by Brian Fuchs and Tsegaye Tadesse (National Drought Mitigation Center).
+This weekly look ahead is modified from the U.S. Drought Monitor's National Drought Summary for June 16, 2026, written by Brian Fuchs (National Drought Mitigation Center) and Rocky Bilotta (NOAA's National Centers for Environmental Information).

 Featured Outlooks & Forecasts